 On a positive note, I discovered the grape varietal Sylvaner, which is used to produce Sylvaner d’Alsace, a refreshing, light, and delicate Alsatian wine that I would describe as a perfect “picnic wine.”

-Since 2019, when I first tried my first Chablis Grand Cru, it has been my dream to stand on the hill of Chablis.
-So, when my wife and I visited Dijon for a month, I planned a trip from Dijon for a day and a half.
+Since 2019, when I first tasted Chablis Grand Cru, it has been my dream to stand on the hill of Chablis.
+So, when my wife and I visited Dijon for a month, I planned a day-and-a-half trip from there.
+If you are asking what to do in Chablis or are interested in wine tasting there, here is what I discovered.

 Let’s go!